Marcel Pourbaix: Career

-He was an international collaborator in combating corrosion, visiting and lecturing widely during his career.
-He contributed actively to the creation of an International Corrosion Council (ICC) with the aim of encouraging research and international cooperation in corrosion science and engineering and friendship among scientists and engineers.
-In 1990, The National Association of Corrosion Engineers (NACE) created a "Marcel Pourbaix Award Student Fellowship" and the ICC created in 1996 a "Marcel Pourbaix Award for International Cooperation."
-He was a published author of various papers in addition to his atlas.
+Pourbaix traveled and lectured widely during his career.
+He contributed actively to the creation of an International Corrosion Council with the aim of encouraging research and international cooperation in corrosion science and friendship among researchers.
+In 1990, The National Association of Corrosion Engineers created a "Marcel Pourbaix Award Student Fellowship" and the ICC created in 1996 a "Marcel Pourbaix Award for International Cooperation."
+He published a range of papers on electrochemistry in addition to his Atlas.